-A statewide health coverage program that limits you to the use of network doctors based on the county in which you reside.
-The plan has a moderate monthly premium and a \$1,200 per person, \$3600 deductible per family.
+A statewide health coverage program that is administered through Blue Cross Blue Sheild.
+The plan has a moderate monthly premium and a \$1,200 per employee only and \$3600 deductible per family.
 Prescription drugs are subject to a minimal plan year deductible, and thereafter a prescription Co-pay.
 Preventive Care pays 100%.
-For more information see the TRS website www. trsactivecareaetna.com.
+For more information see the TRS website www.bcbstx.com/trsactivecare